Skip to main content

 A deep freezer is just a chest or upright sized for bulk storage.
 It fails the same ways, but because so many of them live in hot garages, dirty condenser coils take them down faster in summer.

 1. The seal.
 Close the lid or door on a dollar bill.
 If it slides out with no drag, the gasket is worn and warm air is leaking in.
-Gaskets are a common, inexpensive fix.
+That’s a repair call.

-2. The coils.
-Pull the unit out and look at the condenser coils, usually on the back or underneath.
-If they are coated in dust and pet hair, the freezer can’t shed heat and loses capacity.
-Vacuum them and give it 24 hours.
+2. The condenser coils.
+Pull the unit out and look at the back or underside.
+Coils packed with dust and pet hair can’t shed heat, so the freezer loses capacity.
+Vacuum them off and give it 24 hours to recover.

 3. Airflow.
 On an upright, make sure food isn’t jammed against the rear vents.
 Blocked vents starve the upper shelves of cold air.